-Back pain can be a factor in the later stages of breast cancer but is less likely to be an early sign of the disease.
+There may be a link between breast cancer and back pain.
+Back pain can be a factor in the later stages of breast cancer but is less likely to be an early sign of the condition.

 Back pain appears to be common with breast cancer.
 It is a symptom that usually appears in the later stages of the disease.